jlipps/monocle-js/README.md

 ----------------
 By default, generators are not enabled in the V8 Javascript engine which powers Node.
 In Node 11, generators are available but not enabled unless you pass the `--harmony` flag.
-If you're using Monocle.js, make sure to do that!
+If you're using monocle-js, make sure to do that!

 Running tests
 -------------